riscv-collab/riscv-gnu-toolchain/README.md

 By default GCC will execute all tests of its regression test suite.
-While running them in parallel (e.g. `make -j$(nproc) report`) will significanlty speed up the execution time on multi-processor systems, the required time for executing all tests is usually too high for typical development cycles.
+While running them in parallel (e.g. `make -j$(nproc) report`) will significantly speed up the execution time on multi-processor systems, the required time for executing all tests is usually too high for typical development cycles.
 Therefore GCC allows to select the tests that are being executed using the environment variable `RUNTESTFLAGS`.